 But first, let’s set it up.

-Setting up your copilot_instructions.md
+Setting up your copilot-instructions.md

 Option 1: Write the file yourself (recommended)

-In your repository root, create the folder github
+In your repository root, create the folder .github

 if it doesn’t exist already.

-Then, create an empty file in that directory called copilot_instructions.md
+Then, create an empty file in that directory called copilot-instructions.md

-and copy/paste the following content into the file
+and copy/paste the following content into the file:

 ## Summary